SEC Whistleblower Program

 - How long does it take to receive an SEC whistleblower award?

-SEC Whistleblower Program’s Process
+SEC Whistleblower Attorneys’ Tips to Navigate SEC Whistleblower Program’s Process

-As discussed in our articles, the SEC whistleblower program has become a very effective enforcement tool for the SEC.
+As discussed in our articles, the SEC Whistleblower Program has become a very effective enforcement tool for the SEC.
 But very few whistleblowers have received awards, which underscores the importance of having experienced counsel represent a whistleblower effectively at the SEC.

 - MarketWatch: More than 33,000 tips, $2.5 billion in financial remedies and $500 million in awards to investors — the SEC’s whistleblower program turns 10 years old today